MrNugget7930/Yumeko/README.md

 # Yumeko

-A simple bot that allows you to watch animes ALMOST directly on Discord!
+A simple bot that allows you to watch and download animes ALMOST directly on Discord!

 We have a lot of commands to help you with your server!